 States varied in the ratio of corrections to college spending.
 The dark green bars (Vermont, Michigan, Oregon, Connecticut, and Delaware) are for states that spend as much or more on higher education than corrections corrections as on higher education The rest spend less.
 Minnesota has the most extreme ratio; it spent 17 cents on higher education for every dollar it spent on corrections.
 Vermont has the most extreme ratio, Minnesota the least:

-[Sorry for the initial confusion with the graph.]Lisa Wade is a professor of sociology at Occidental College.
+[Sorry for the initial confusion with the graph.]Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.